 Demand for long-term care is expected to rise, thanks in part to ageing populations and increasing prevalence of long-term conditions such as dementia.

-The OECD has been at the forefront of analysis on long-term care since 2005, reviewing and providing best practices on several key areas:
+The OECD has been at the forefront of analysis on long-term care since 2005, reviewing and providing best practices on LTC key issues.

 Implementing long-term care reforms

 The ELS Ageing and Long-term care team of the OECD and the DG REFORM of the European Commission are cooperating in providing technical support to countries that want to reform the long-term care systems.

 Improving home care for the elderly in Croatia